The Early Data Release of the Dark Energy Spectroscopic Instrument: Data Acquisition

 \subsubsection{One-Percent Survey}

 The final phase of the SV program, the One-Percent Survey, (\texttt{SURVEY=sv3}) was used to validate final operational procedures and compile extensive samples of sources that could be used for clustering studies.
 The One-Percent Survey was conducted over the period April 5 to June 10, 2021, with the vast majority of observations occurring on or before May 13, 2021.
-In total, the One-Percent Survey covered 20 fields, each with a rosette pattern of $\sim$10-11 overlapping tiles in bright time and $\sim$12-13 tiles in dark time, providing high fiber assignment completeness over an area of 6.48 deg$^2$.
-Within this high-completeness area, more than 95\% of MWS and ELG targets, and more than 99\% of BGS, LRG, and QSO targets, received fibers.
-Targets covering an additional 2 deg$^2$ were observed with fewer visits and lower completeness in fiber assignment because of the dithering between successive observations of each field.
-Large-Scale Structure catalogs were created covering the entire area and are detailed in \S\ref{sec:lsscat}.
+In total, the One-Percent Survey covered 20 fields, each with a `rosette' pattern of $\sim$10-11 overlapping tiles in bright time and $\sim$12-13 tiles in dark time \revisionforreviewer{whose centers were offset in a circle of radius 0.12 deg from the field center.
+The overlapping tiles provided high fiber assignment completeness over an area of 6.48 deg$^2$; within which more than 95\% of MWS and ELG targets and more than 99\% of BGS, LRG, and QSO targets, received fibers.} Targets covering an additional $\sim$2 deg$^2$ were observed with fewer visits and lower completeness in fiber assignment \revisionforreviewer{because of fewer overlapping tiles in the outer edge of the rosette of each field and the hole in the center of the DESI focal plane.
+Figure \ref{fig:BGSntile} shows the tile coverage of one bright time rosette.} Large-Scale Structure catalogs were created covering the entire area and are detailed in \S\ref{sec:lsscat}.

-One-Percent Survey rosettes were selected to cover major datasets from other surveys, including the Cosmic Evolution Survey \citep[COSMOS][]{cosmos2007_overview}, Hyper Suprime-Cam \citep[HSC][]{hsc2018_overview}, Dark Energy Survey \citep[DES][]{des2016_overview} deep fields, Galaxy And Mass Assembly \citep[GAMA][]{gama2011_overview}, Great Observatories Origins Deep Survey \citep[GOODS][]{goods2003_overview}, and anticipated deep fields from future Legacy Survey of Space and Time \citep[LSST][]{ivezic19} and Euclid \citep{euclid2022_overview} observations.
+One-Percent Survey rosettes were selected to cover major datasets from other surveys, including the Cosmic Evolution Survey \citep[COSMOS;][]{cosmos2007_overview}, Hyper Suprime-Cam \citep[HSC;][]{hsc2018_overview}, Dark Energy Survey \citep[DES;][]{des2016_overview} deep fields, Galaxy And Mass Assembly \citep[GAMA;][]{gama2011_overview}, Great Observatories Origins Deep Survey \citep[GOODS;][]{goods2003_overview}, and anticipated deep fields from future Legacy Survey of Space and Time \citep[LSST;][]{ivezic19} and Euclid \citep{euclid2022_overview} observations.
 These are summarized in Table~\ref{tab:SV_fields}.
 In total, 102.2 effective hours during SV were dedicated to 488 tiles in the One-Percent Survey (SV3).